|Born||in Leytonstone, London, England, UK|

 Hitchcock entering the film industry in 1919 as a title card designer.
 It was there that he met Alma Reville, though they never really spoke to each other.
 It was only after the director for Always Tell Your Wife (1923) fell ill and Hitchcock was named director to complete the film that he and Reville began to collaborate.
 Hitchcock had his first real crack at directing a film, start to finish, in 1923 when he was hired to direct the film Number 13 (1922), though the production wasn't completed due to the studio's closure (he later remade it as a sound film).
 Hitchcock didn't give up then.
 He directed The Pleasure Garden (1925), a British/German production, which was very popular.
-Hitchcock made his first trademark film in 1927, The Lodger (1927) .
+Hitchcock made his first trademark film in 1927, The Lodger: A Story of the London Fog (1927) .
 In the same year, on the 2nd of December, Hitchcock married Alma Reville.
 They had one child, Patricia Hitchcock who was born on July 7th, 1928.
 His success followed when he made a number of films in Britain such as The Lady Vanishes (1938) and Jamaica Inn (1939), some of which also gained him fame in the USA.